Lock Hospitals in Shark Bay

-Hospital records were poorly kept, but it is thought that almost 200 of the more than 700 patients admitted died on the islands.
+Hospital records were poorly kept, but it is thought that many of the patients admitted to them died on the islands.
 Patients who were fit enough hunted, fished and worked to build and maintain the hospitals.
 But during an anthropological expedition in 1910–1911, social worker Daisy Bates described the hospitals as “tombs of the living dead”.
 We can only imagine the patients’ despair at being separated from the people and places they loved.

 Hospital admissions decreased after 1913 due to administration costs, and in 1918 the hospitals were closed.
 The patients were relocated to Port Hedland, more than 700 km to the north.